 A messenger or a guide.
 I feel that’s what I do; leading the way in some capacity to help people get to where they want to be.

 How would you describe yourself as a person?

 It makes me feel like I have something to look forward to and live for.
 Hope for me feels like a beacon; if I’m ever lost, and I don’t know where I am, but I can find hope, then I know I’m going to be okay.
 Hope will not always be there, especially in difficult times, but always remember to look for it until you find it.

 What do comedy and art mean to you?

 What I like about comedy is that it’s a quick way to bring joy to people, and that feels important.
-It’s also a way to get people to question and analyze everything.
-I think it’s essential to question and analyze everything; society, yourself, and other people.
-So, comedy is compelling in that regard.
+It’s also a way to get people to question and analyze everything; society, themselves, and other people, which is essential.
+I believe comedy is compelling in that regard.

-Art has the same effect, but it’s not only geared towards joy and laughter, but also explores the deep dark hard stuff, and I think there’s a lot to gain from that although it’s not easy.
-I personally also experience joy when I’m tackling the hard stuff; it brings a different kind of joy.
-I think people tend to forget that joy is complex; it’s not just laughing out loud and being ecstatically happy.
+Art has the same effect, but it’s not only geared towards joy and laughter, but also towards exploring the deep dark stuff, and I think there’s a lot to gain from that, although it’s not easy.
+People tend to forget that joy is complex; it’s not just laughing out loud and being ecstatically happy.
+I personally also experience joy when I’m tackling the hard stuff; it brings me a different kind of joy.

 Do you have a favorite comedy show?